 - Only the parent/guardian signing in is allowed to sign out, unless a note is left on the check-in sheet.

-10. Junior School Students have special collection and waiting areas (when large numbers of students):
+10. Students have special collection and waiting areas (when large numbers of students):

-- Areas are assigned (and labelled) for each class in the school gym next to the dressing area.
+- Areas are assigned (and labelled) for each class either in the school gym or in the hallway next to the dressing area.

 - Students are taken to their area with 1-2 helpers, once changed, where they wait on blankets and play quiet games or draw.